Clubmen of Dorset and Wiltshire: Uprising

 In mid-1645, with the First English Civil War drawing to a close, Parliamentarian Forces arrived in the West.
 The reaction to this varied by location, with some sub-groups such as the Langport Clubmen assisting them, but the broader Dorset-Wiltshire Clubmen rose up against them.
 The proposed reasons for this vary, with some, such as David Underdown arguing that this is related to geography; the Clubmen who were most friendly to the Royalists were from the "Chalk", the larger settlements in the region, while those most friendly to the Parliamentarians were from the "Cheese", the smaller farming settlements.
 Others, such as Ronald Hutton propose an alternative; that the difference is due to differing wartime experience, with the areas that had only experienced deprivation by the Royalists being most friendly to the Parliamentarians, while those who had experienced deprivation by both sides were in turn opposed to both.

-In response, Colonel Charles Fleetwood was sent to disperse 1000 Clubmen in Shaftesbury, Dorset on the 2nd of August, 1645.
-Oliver Cromwell, meanwhile, moved against a larger group on Hampton Hill, where 60 Clubmen were killed and 400 captured.
-These actions, in concert with the end of the war, ended the operations of the Clubmen.
+In response, Colonel Charles Fleetwood was sent to disperse 1000 Clubmen in Shaftesbury, Dorset on 2 August 1645.
+Oliver Cromwell, meanwhile, moved against a larger group on Hambledon Hill, where 60 Clubmen were killed and 400 captured, though Cromwell wrote to Fairfax on 4 August that he had "I believe killed not twelve of them, but cut very many, 'and put them all to flight.'
+We have taken about 300".
+These actions, in concert with the end of the war, ended the operations of the Clubmen, although the greater discipline (and consequent lack of looting) by the New Model Army also lessened the demand.